annsanity/annsanity/README.md

 ### ⚡ Fun fact

-I'm a huge swiftie.
+I'm a huge Swiftie.
 Hit me up if you wanna play some Valorant.